stashed/docs/docs/reference/operator/stash_restore.md

       --metrics-enabled             Specify whether to export Prometheus metrics --pushgateway-url string      Pushgateway URL where the metrics will be pushed --restore-model string        Specify whether using job or init-container to restore (default init-container) (default "init-container")
-      --restore-session string      Name of the RestoreSession CRD.
+      --restoresession string       Name of the respective RestoreSession object.
       --secret-dir string           Directory where storage secret has been mounted
 ```